Security-Onion-Solutions/securityonion-docs/firewall.rst

 All the following will need to be run from the manager.

-1. Add the custom nginx port group.
+1. Add the custom nginx port group:

   ::

     sudo so-firewall addportgroup nginx

 2. Add the required ports to the port group.
-In this step we are redefining the nginx port group, so be sure to include the default ports as well if you want to keep them.
+In this step we are redefining the nginx port group, so be sure to include the default ports as well if you want to keep them:

   ::